 The word for cat in Italian is gatto (plural: gatti).
-Although it is a masculine noun, you can transform it into the feminine gatta (plural: gatte) if you are referring to a female cat or queen.
-A kitten is simply known as a gattino (masculine) or gattina (feminine) which translates to “little cat”.
+Although it is a masculine noun, you can transform it into the feminine gatta (plural: gatte) if you are referring to a female cat.
+A kitten is simply known as a gattino (masculine) or gattina (feminine) which translates as “little cat”.

-And I’m not ashamed to admit that I am un’amante dei gatti – the word for a cat lover in Italian! 🙂
+And I’m not ashamed to admit that I am an amante dei gatti – the word for a cat lover in Italian! 🙂

 Another useful term is gattara which refers to a woman who takes care of stray cats.
 You can also use the masculine gattaro but the feminine version is more common.

 If you’re about to adopt a cat or already own one, below is a list of Italian words you will need to know before their arrival: